-1. Less than 10 months after the date the individual was first determined to be eligible for AFDC or a TJ, CSJ, W-2 T placement.

-2. More than 10 months after the date the individual is first determined eligible for AFDC or a TJ, CSJ, W-2 T placement, but:

-• Eligibility was determined prior to October 1, 1996; or

-• The birth was the result of sexual assault or incest and the incest or sexual assault has been reported to a physician and law enforcement authorities.
+- 1. Less than 10 months after the date the individual was first determined to be eligible for AFDC or a TEMP, TSP, CSJ, or W-2 T placement. - 2.
+More than 10 months after the date the individual is first determined eligible for AFDC or a TEMP, TSP, CSJ, or W-2 T placement, but: - Eligibility was determined prior to October 1, 1996; or - The birth was the result of sexual assault or incest and the incest or sexual assault has been reported to a physician and law enforcement authorities.

 Example: A woman who has never received AFDC or W-2 has a child, applies for W-2 and is found eligible for CMC.
-The months in CMC would not count against the 60-month lifetime limit because she had never been determined eligible for AFDC or a TJ, CSJ, W-2 T placement.
+The months in CMC would not count against the 60-month lifetime limit because she had never been determined eligible for AFDC or a TEMP, TSP, CSJ, or W-2 T placement.

-A CMC participant's months in a CMC placement count towards both the 24-month and 60-month time limits if the child is born more than 10 months after the date the individual was first determined to be eligible for AFDC or a TJ, CSJ, W-2 T placement, and:
+A CMC participant's months in a CMC placement count towards both the 24-month and 60-month time limits if the child is born more than 10 months after the date the individual was first determined to be eligible for AFDC or a TEMP, TSP, CSJ, or W-2 T placement, and: